Blackwater, County Wexford: Amenities

 The village has three pubs, Corrigan's, the Blackwater Lodge (which is also a hotel), and Whelan's.
 It also has a video arcade, a number of supermarkets, a large second-hand furniture store, and a clothes alterations shop.

 In the 10 years between the 2006 and 2016 census, the population of the village increased from 173 to 339 people.
+By 2022, it had a population of 485.
 Blackwater has competed in "category B" (places with populations of between 201 and 1000 people) in the national Tidy Towns competition.

 Blackwater is close to Ballyconnigar beach, a site with one of the highest levels of erosion in the area, due to tidal forces.
 The stretch of beach from Ballyconnigar to Ballynaclash is used for bathing, walking and fishing.
 Species of fish encountered around this area include bullhuss, smoothhound, tope, bass, ray, codling, eels, and flounder.
 Other nearby beaches include Curracloe strand and Ballinesker beach, where the opening scene of the film "Saving Private Ryan" was filmed.

-Blackwater also has a mobile-home holiday park called 'Abhainn Dubh Mobile home and Leisure Park' which has been open since 1993.